rednafi/rednafi.com/content/go/test_config_with_flags.md

 Define the global flags in `TestMain` when several files need the same switches or when you have package-wide setup (containers, databases, global mocks).
 Define flags in `init()` when a switch is relevant to one test file and you want the declaration right next to the logic it controls.
 I usually prefer per-test- file-level flags that don't need to depend on any global magic.

 Either way, the flag lives in code, is easy to grep, appears in `-h`, and tells everyone exactly what it controls.
+The only downside I can think of with this approach is that, similar to the environment variable technique, you'll have to check for the flag in every test and make a decision.
+But in practice, I prefer the flexibility over the all-or-nothing approach with build tags.

 ---